-- 1 Flush the pump. - 2 Stop the motor and lock out the electrical panel. - 3 Close the suction and discharge isolation valves. - 4 Disconnect the pump from the system piping. - Drain the containment can by removing the 1/8" NPT plug on the pump's front housing (see photo below).
+- 1 Flush the pump. - 2 Stop the motor and lock out the electrical panel. - 3 Close the suction and discharge isolation valves. - 4 Disconnect the pump from the system piping. - Drain the containment can by removing the 1/8" NPT plug located at the bottom of the pump's front housing (see reference drawings in Appendix 6).